nmjmdr/recursive-squares/README.md

 The above steps are then recursively applied to each of the generated squares.

-The pattern is generated is:
+The following pattern is generated:
 <br>
 <img src="https://raw.githubusercontent.com/nmjmdr/recursive-squares/master/patterns/pattern1.png" width="150" height="150">